I received my Award Letter. Now what?

 Grants are considered gift assistance and are provided from Federal, state, and institutional sources.
-In general, students must be enrolled in a minimum of six credit hours per semester in order to receive funds from most of the following programs.
+In general, students must be enrolled full-time to receive the maximum grant amount awarded.
+The grant amounts generally pro-rate down based on the student's actual enrollment.

 The following grant programs are available at NJC.